 Born in Dune Messiah, Paul's son Leto II (named for Paul's dad) eventually decides to kind of merge himself with the biology of the sandworms, mostly because a prophecy tells him that a sandworm/human symbiote will help set humanity on what is called the "golden path."
 Most of this transformation happens in Children of Dune, and by the fourth book, God Emperor of Dune, Leto is a full-on Sandworm.
 In fact, he rules in this form for over 3,000 years.

 Worm Leto's reign is mostly a peaceful one, but humans throughout the galaxy are also pretty boring and bored during his rule.
-At one point in the book, Leto has one of his Duncan clones in charge of something called the Fish Speaker Army, which is honestly, much more normal than the fact that Leto is a 3,000 year-old-worm.
+At one point in the book, Leto has one of his Duncan clones in charge of a militia called the Fish Speaker Army, which is honestly, much more normal (and progressive) than the fact that Leto is a 3,000 year-old-worm.

 Star Wars analogy: Leto's transformation into a giant Sandworm emperor is kind of like if instead of Anakin Skywalker becoming Vader, he merged with the Sarlaac pit and somehow ruled the entire galaxy with telepathic visions and breeding programs from Tatooine.
 This analogy would also require him to have a clone of Obi-Wan Kenobi, who would eventually betray him.